MicrosoftLearning/mslearn-fabric/Instructions/Labs/05-dataflowGen2.md

 ---
 lab:
-    title: 'Create a dataflow'
+    title: 'Create and use Dataflows (Gen2) in Microsoft Fabric'
-    module: 'Prepare data for tabular models in Power BI'
+    module: 'Use Dataflows (Gen2) in Microsoft Fabric'
 ---

-# Create a dataflow
+# Create a Dataflow (Gen2) in Microsoft Fabric

-## Overview
+In Microsoft Fabric, Dataflows (Gen2) connect to various data sources and perform transformations in Power Query Online.
+They can then be used in Data Pipelines or Power BI report development to increase code structure and data consistency.

-**The estimated time to complete the lab is 45 minutes**
+**The estimated time to complete the lab is 30 minutes**

-In this lab, you will create a dataflow to deliver date dimension data sourced from the Azure Synapse Adventure Works data warehouse.
-The dataflow will provide a consistent definition of date-related data for use by the organization's business analysts.
+In this lab, you will create a Dataflow (Gen2) to connect to multiple data sources, transform the data, and curate a homogenized dataset for the business to consume.

 In this lab, you learn how to: